ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate in computer science at Georgia Institute of Technology since 2014.
+I am a Ph.D. candidate in computer science at the Georgia Institute of Technology since 2014.
 I have the pleasure of working with Hyesoon Kim and my lab-mates in [HPArch](http://hparch.gatech.edu) group.
 Our group's research is focused on computer architecture.
 Specifically, I have worked on 3D-stacked memories, processing in memory (PIM), and machine learning.
 Currently, I am working on enabling edge and IoT devices (i.e., resource-constrained devices, robots, drones) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.

 ### More About Me!

 I received my bachelor's degree from the Sharif University of Technology in electrical engineering, and my master's degree from Georgia Tech in computer science.
 In high school, I fell in love with astrophysics and won a silver medal in the International Olympiad of Astrophysics and Astronomy in 2009 (3rd [IOAA](https://en.wikipedia.org/wiki/International_Olympiad_on_Astronomy_and_Astrophysics)).
 I started to study computer architecture because I wanted to understand how 0s and 1s eventually created computers.
 Fortunately, I am still derived from the same curiosity every day.

-I am a fan of Linux, open source software, free Internet and github.
-I love any kinds of board games.
+I am a fan of Linux, open-source software, free Internet, and Github.
+I love any kind of board game.
 I crave to play post-rock someday.
 I enjoy spending my time in nature.
-I play squash, tennis, ping pong, soccer, do rock climbing (bouldering specifically) and backpacking.
+I play squash, tennis, ping pong, soccer, do rock climbing (bouldering specifically), and backpacking.

 ## News